History and Change

 If I look at someone for more than a few seconds, I feel assaulted and violated by threatening and alien emotions.

-I stand just outside the doorway of the Dream Room, and wait for Shazira and Tzina.
+I stand just outside the doorway of the Dreaming Room, and wait for Shazira and Tzina.

 Tzina arrives first.